jmandel/ehi-living-manual/src/chapters/02-02-encounters-and-patient-movement.md

 - Encounters span all care settings, from outpatient appointments to inpatient hospital stays and ED visits.
 - **CLARITY_ADT** provides a granular audit trail of patient movement during an admission.
 - Multiple provider roles (Visit, PCP, Referring) are tracked for each encounter.
-- This extract lacks a single, clear `ENC_TYPE_C_NAME`, so department names must often be used to infer the care setting.
+- Encounter types can be inferred from department names and admission type fields since this extract lacks a dedicated encounter type column.

 ---